rockink/BackPack/README.md

 # BackPack
 BackPack is the datastructure that is based on last in, first out, but maintaining the chrological order.

 I created this when I was using one of the APIs that gave me data in the decreasing order of date.
 I also had reciever setup for the broadcast and it would send me the most updated data.
-So, I had a case that the data are stored in decreasing order of date, and new data recieved are of newer date.
-So, I created this, created a pointer of new data, and send the interated value from that pointer.
-So, a call to this datastructure would give user the data sorted based on that criteria.
+So, I had a case that the data are stored in decreasing order of date, and new data received are of newer date.
+So, I created this, created a pointer of new data, and send the iterated value from that pointer.
+So, a call to this data structure would give user the data sorted based on that criteria.

 Here is how I use.